 Vegan Baked Falafel are a healthy meal prep item

 These vegan falafel are full of flavor, fiber, protein, and healthy fat.
 They are great as a family dinner, or for meal prepping, or both!
 Since we currently have 3 people in our household, there is generally enough for one dinner and 2-3 lunches (which is usually for me and my son, since we have to take our lunches to go).

 They can be eaten in the traditional way with pita bread, vegetables such as cucumber and tomato, hummus, and a drizzle of tahini sauce.
 Or, for a lighter meal, try vegan baked falafel with a salad!

 This falafel recipe does call for bread crumbs, but you can use gluten-free bread crumbs or try some rice panko bread crumbs instead.
 Otherwise, all the other ingredients are gluten-free.

-Or try them in a salad or wrapped in a large chard leaf or gluten-free wrap.
+Try them in a salad or wrapped in a large lettuce or chard leaf, or a gluten-free wrap.
 Any way you eat these, they are guaranteed to be delicious AND nutritious!

 Check out the video if you want to see how it’s done!
 And don’t forget to like and leave a comment while you’re there!